fbpx

 • 1 cup boiling water

-• 5 spinach leaves (preferably the ‘Bright Lights’ type for colour and extra nutrients).
-Finely shred them and include the stems as a celery, if they are red or yellow.
+• 5 spinach leaves (ideally ‘Bright Lights’ for extra colour), finely shredded, include the stems if tender

 • 1 bunch spring onions (or red onion), finely chopped